St Mary's battalion

-In 2016, the battalion ceased to exist.
+The Saint Mary's police company (Рота поліції «Свята Марія»), later known as Saint Mary's battalion, was a Ukrainian Christian volunteer police unit known for fighting against pro-Russian separatists in eastern Ukraine.
+In 2016, the unit ceased to exist.

 History

-From the beginning, the supporters of Brotherhood, a far right Ukrainian Nationalist political party, founded the "Company of Jesus Christ" as part of the battalion "Azov".
-Then the company moved to the "Shakhtarsk" battalion.
+From the beginning, the supporters of Brotherhood, a far-right Ukrainian nationalist political party, founded the Company of Jesus Christ as part of the Azov Battalion.
+Then the company moved to the Shakhtarsk Battalion.
 After his disbandment, the company was enlarged into a battalion called St. Mary's and joined the structure of the Ministry of Internal Affairs, and later the National Police, where it was formally assigned to the special operations department.

-As a part of the company which is a part of the Mariupol military garrison in sector "M" of anti-terrorist operation, special forces of "St. Mary" took part in defense of Mariupol during the Russian-Ukrainian war of 2014.
+As part of the Mariupol military garrison, the Saint Mary's Battalion took part in Battle of Mariupol.
 They adjusted the fire of the Ukrainian artillery and performed reconnaissance and sabotage functions.

-In the winter of 2014, St. Mary continued to defend the strategically important city of Mariupol.
+In the winter of 2014, the Saint Mary's Battalion continued to defend the strategically important city of Mariupol.
 "This war is forcing us to rapidly learn military wisdom in combat.
 Yes, now fighters are actively learning skiing.
 At this time of year, this is almost the only convenient and most effective mean of moving in positions, especially for reconnaissance groups in the field.
 Since the beginning of the war, not only our volunteers, but also professional soldiers have been discovering everything for the first time.
 We are becoming real hunters - we need to feel the enemy, understand his tracks and plans" says Commander Seredyuk.

+This organization claimed that they were influenced by the Taliban.
+Chornly, a leader of the company told Al Jazeera, "We are creating the Christian Taliban here.
+Our main ideology is faith, and this is the advantage we have.
+Our soldiers are the bringers of European traditions and the Christian mindset of the 13th century."

-The St. Mary's Battalion, founded by Dmytro Korchynsky, ceased to exist.
+In 2016, the Saint Mary's Battalion, founded by Dmytro Korchynsky, ceased to exist.
 The decision to dissolve was made by Korchynsky himself.
 According to Korchynsky, the decision to disband was made due to the impossibility of further staffing the battalion exclusively with its own personnel and due to the fact that "most of its fighters sought to fight, not to protect public order".

 Command

-The first commander of the battalion of the special police patrol service "St. Mary" - Dmytro Linko.
-He was elected People's Deputy of Ukraine on the lists of the Radical Party of Oleg Lyashko.
+The first commander of the Saint Mary's Battalion was Dmytro Linko.
+He was elected People's Deputy of Ukraine on the lists of the Radical Party of Oleh Lyashko.
 Linko resigned as commander, but remained in the battalion as a private.
 Alexey Seredyuk, nickname "Borghese" became the new commander.

 Ternopil police officer Ivan Soldak, nickname "Brest", acted as an assistant commander for relations with state, public and volunteer organizations.